 Inspectors can, however, determine if a particular FPE panel has this type of construction, and, to a limited extent, whether it has failing bussbar interconnections that have previously overheated.
-With the panel cover off, for this type of panel, you can see the ends of the screws holding the stab socket plate as shown in Figure 5.
-(Note: If you see slotted screwheads, that's a different type of panel construction.)
+With the panel cover off, for this type of panel, the inspector can see the ends of the screws that attach the stab socket plates, as shown in Figure 5.
+(Note: If there are slotted screwheads visible, that is a different type of panel construction.)
 The stab socket plates and the visible ends of the screws should have a bright metallic look.
 Darkening, discoloration, or signs of corrosion most likely indicate past episodes of abnormal overheating.